 Good Practice documents provide practical guidance to clinicians and managers on workplace issues identified through repeated requests from providers and managers of the service.
-They are produced by the Professional and Clinical Standards Committee and Expert Groups.
+They are produced by the Joint Standing Committee for Patient Safety.

-The Green-top Guidelines are produced under the direction of the RCOG Guidelines Committee.
+The Green-top Guidelines are produced following the process outlined in the handbook Developing a Green-top Guideline: Guidance for developers (PDF 2.4mb), under the direction of the RCOG Guidelines Committee.
 The recommendations are not intended to dictate an exclusive course of management or treatment.
 They must be evaluated with reference to individual patient needs, resources and limitations unique to the institution and variations in local populations.
 It is hoped that this process of local ownership will help to incorporate these guidelines into routine practice.

 National Evidence-based Clinical Guidelines